pybamm-team/PyBaMM/docs/source/user_guide/installation/gnu-linux-mac.rst

    deactivate

 PyBaMM can be installed via pip.
-On macOS, it is necessary to install the `SUNDIALS <https://computing.llnl.gov/projects/sundials/>`__ library beforehand.

 .. tab:: GNU/Linux